openpracticelibrary/openpracticelibrary/src/pages/blog/8-ways-anyone-can-contribute-to-the-open-practice-library.md

 ## 1. Interact with us on LinkedIn.

 W﻿e share our practices on [LinkedIn](https://www.linkedin.com/company/openpracticelibrary/), and LOVE hearing how you're using them out there in the wild.
 Share your experience using the practice.
 Did it work for you?
 Would you change anything?
 Any tips for others using the practice?
-Login to the comment system and start a discussion with the community.

 ## 2. Spread the word.